dntoll/1DV408ExamplesHT2013/Lectures/Lecture 2. A View/readme.md

 Use-Case 1.
-Select Manage Shopping Cart
+Manage Shopping Cart
 =====================================

 Postcondition: A cart is created with products